abdrahmansoltan/Learning-Notes/Frontend/JavaScript/12-JS-interviews-questions-tricks.md

   }
   ```

+  > Note that usually the `throttle` function in libraries use more complex logic to handle edge cases (like recursion) and ensure that the function is called at regular intervals.

 - Follow-up: where these techniques are used in real FE applications?
   - **Debounce** is used in `search` bars, so that the search function is not called every time the user types a letter, but only after the user stops typing for a certain amount of time.
   - **Throttle** is used in `scroll` events, so that the function is not called every time the user scrolls, but only after a certain amount of time has passed.

+---

 ### We have 2 identical `DOM` trees, `A` and `B`.
 For `DOM` tree `A` we have the `location` of an element.
 Create a function to find that element in `DOM` tree `B`